-Solar Senior Capital is a value-oriented investment company.
-It invests predominantly in senior secured debt of privately-held middle market companies that broadly fit the characteristics below.
+SLR is a value-oriented investment company.
+It invests predominantly in senior secured debt of privately-held middle market companies.

 The company targets investments in entities with revenues of at least $50 million and EBITDA of at least $15 million, offering a measure of safety, as companies with these characteristics are sizable and profitable.
 Companies that meet these needs are generally well established and therefore offer less risk during a downturn, for instance.

 Solar Senior generally invests $5 to $20 million of its capital in each position, meaning its portfolio is never too concentrated on one or a handful of positions.
 This helps the company diversify away its risk from portfolio concentration.

 One of the ways SLR can generate growth is through new investment.
 The company has a sizable amount of capital left on the balance sheet.

 The growth prospects for Solar Senior are reliant upon the health of its investment portfolio.
 Should its investments perform well, SLR will report higher levels of net investment income, which then translates into higher shareholder dividends.

 On May 5th, 2021, SLR reported its Q1–2021 results for the quarter ended March 31st, 2021.
 Gross and net investment income (NII) came in at $8.8 million and $3.2 million, a 25% and 44% decline year–over–year, respectively.
 The massive declines were attributed to the company’s portfolio yield (currently around 9.5%) falling due to its exposure to LIBOR (London Interbank Offer Rate) and an overall smaller portfolio due to exiting some of its investments.